Mariano Ignacio Prado

-Mariano Ignacio Prado Ochoa (18 December 1825 – 5 May 1901) was a Peruvian army general who served as the 17th (1865 - 1868) and 21st (1876 - 1879) President of Peru.
+Mariano Ignacio Prado Ochoa (18 December 1825 – 5 May 1901) was a Peruvian army general who served twice as President of Peru (1865-1868 and 1876-1879).

 Biography

 Born in Huánuco on 18 December 1825, he studied in Huánuco and then in Lima.
 He entered the army at an early age and served in the provinces of Southern Peru.

 In 1865, Prado led a coup to overthrow President Juan Antonio Pezet who under the threat of a large Spanish fleet surrendered sovereignty over the Chincha Islands and agreed to pay a large indemnity to Spain.
 Vice President Pedro Diez Canseco became Provisional President until new elections were held later that year and which Prado won.
 In 1866 the Spanish fleet attacked and was defeated under General Prado's command at the Battle of Dos de Mayo in Callao 1866.
 His 12 year old son and later hero Leoncio Prado participated in the battle.
 Prado had put together an alliance with Chile, Bolivia and Ecuador all of whom supplied troops that defeated Spain.
 At the time only Peru had a few naval vessels which earlier had forced the Spanish fleet to retire at the Battle of Abtao, Chile in 1866.
 In gratitude, Chile conferred Prado with the honorary title of General of the Army of Chile.
 He served as the President of the Chamber of Deputies from 1874 to 1875.

 After Manuel Pardo's presidential term ended in 1876, Prado was elected president again on 2 August that year.
 His second term was marked by the War of the Pacific (1879–1884) which broke out with Chile.
 Prado took active command of the defenses of Tacna and Tarapacá (where he met Bolivian president Hilarión Daza), with the intention of taking command of the armies assembling there.
 Former President Pardo had downsized the army to 2,000 soldiers and had failed to modernize.
 President Prado returned to Lima to organize the defense of the country.